raymondworkshop/old.myblog/about.md

 layout: default
 title: About
 ---
 Hello!
-I'm Raymond ZHAO Wenlong, a Software Engineer, improver of things, and life-long student. email/g: wenlzhao@gmail.com .
+I'm Raymond ZHAO Wenlong, a Software Engineer in Hong Kong, improver of things, and life-long student.

+Recently I mainly focus on NLP and ML, and I also build Software System. email/g: wenlzhao@gmail.com .
 <br>

-I like problem solving and reading .
+I like problem solving, reading and travelling.
 <br>

 My projects are at [github](https://github.com/muyun) and my research is [here](http://muyun.github.io/research/).